Cranch-fur/UETools-GUI/README.md

 While in the title, press Insert (INS) to toggle the menu.
 > [!CAUTION]
-> Windows 11 users may encounter a black screen issue immediately after injecting UETools-GUI.
+> Windows 11 users may encounter a black screen issue with DirectX 11 rendering API immediately after injecting UETools-GUI.
 While this issue is not addressed within the project itself, if you experience it, please follow these steps:
 > 1) Navigate to the title’s installation directory, then open the following path: `{Title internal name}\Binaries\Win64`.
 > 2) Locate the game executable and open its Properties (Right-click → Properties).
 > 3) Go to the Compatibility tab and enable "Disable fullscreen optimizations" feature.